Missions and Mobilization

 Apply to Go

 When we send, we want our church family to be equipped and enabled to go on mission.
 Applications are reviewed as part of the registration process for trips to ensure that each person who goes receives the support and training they need.
+To apply, please use this form.

 Local Opportunities